fut-infrastructure/implementation-guide/pages/_includes/ehealth-message-intro.md

 An ehealth-message may refer related resources (eg. Device, CarePlan, Appointment etc) using the "topic" field, no matter which category it is.
 Different instances of ehealth-message may be logically organized into "threads" by assigning the same thread-id in the provided extension.
+The message subject may be provided in the title extension.

 # Remarks about status and administrative-status